-With the latest release of Simcenter STAR-CCM+ 2019.3, the In-Cylinder Solution now offers IC engine combustion capabilities.
+With the latest release of Simcenter STAR-CCM+ 2020.1 the In-Cylinder Solution now offers ECFM-3Z and ECFM-CLEH combustion capabilities, a standard ignition model and ISSIM, as well CO and NORA NOx emission models.

 Simcenter STAR-CCM+ In-Cylinder Solution